IslombekHasan/GDG-2022-A11Y/CODELAB.md

 ### Solution - A11y in Material

-You replace the semantic checkbox with the Angular Material checkbox, which contains built-in knowledge of this interaction pattern.
+As a developer, I want to find a component that already has a built-in knowledge of this interaction, and we are going to be using Angular Material checkbox.

 It's important to note that replacing components with Material does not guarantee accessibility.
 Like any other component, you need to manually test because there are plenty of ways to implement Material inaccessibly.

 #### Replace checkboxes with Material checkboxes
 1. **First, add your new list of fillings and a variable to store your selected filling flavors:**